nschloe/pyfma/README.md

 pyfma can be [installed from the Python Package Index](https://pypi.python.org/pypi/pyfma/), so with
 ```
-pip install -U pyfma
+pip3 install pyfma --user
 ```
 you can install/upgrade.

 #### Manual installation

 For manual installation (if you're a developer or just really keen on getting the bleeding edge version of pyfma), there are two possibilities:

  * Get the sources, type `python3 setup.py install`.
 This does the trick most the time.